Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Results

-Next, we also investigate the quantum walk dynamics of two interacting particles situated within the lattice bulk, with the corresponding initial state denoted as \(|\psi\rangle = a_3 a_4|0\rangle\).
-Initially, we vary the hopping modulation strength while setting \(V=0\) and \(\phi_J=0\) , as shown in Fig.~\ref{fig:34_state}(I-III).
-For \(\lambda_J=0\), the two walkers undergo independent particle quantum walks without affecting each others.
-Upon increasing \(\lambda_J\), the walker spreading is gradually suppressed, and at \(\lambda_J=0.9\), the two particles exhibit a collective behavior, moving as a composite particle with significantly slow spreading.
-Upon introducing nearest-neighbor interaction (\(V\)) into the system, an intriguing phenomenon emerges.
-For \(\lambda_J=0.9\), a complete localization or the formation of a two-particle nearest-neighbour bound state occurs in the bulk of the system, as illustrated in Fig.~\ref{fig:34_state}(IV) for \(V=2\).
-It is important to note that the formation of this bound state depends on specific bonds between lattice sites, especially those where the effective hopping strength is minimal (see Fig.~\ref{fig:lattice_with_V}(a)).
-If the two particles are positioned in different bonds or alternative locations within the bulk, the bound state does not occur solely with nearest-neighbor interaction strength.
-Additionally, in the presence of the phase factor, the bound state will not form, resulting in no localization phenomena in the dynamics except for $\phi_J=\pi$.
-This is because, for $\phi_J=\pi$, the lattice becomes identical to when $\phi_J=0$, except for altered effective hopping strengths in the bonds (see Fig.~\ref{fig:lattice_with_V}(b)).
+We also investigate the QW of two interacting particles situated within the lattice bulk, and the corresponding initial state is $|\psi\rangle = a_3 a_4|0\rangle$.
+Initially, we vary the hopping modulation strength while setting $V=0$ and $\phi_J=0$ , as shown in Fig.~\ref{fig:34_state}(I-III).
+For $\lambda_J=0$, the two walkers undergo independent particle QWs without affecting each others.
+Upon increasing $\lambda_J$, the walker spreading is gradually suppressed, and at $\lambda_J=0.9$, the two particles exhibit a collective behavior, moving as a composite particle with significantly slow spreading.
+When a weak interaction ($V$) is introduced, a complete localization or the formation of a two-particle NN bound state occurs in the bulk, as shown in Fig.~\ref{fig:34_state}(IV) for $V=2$.
+This is unusual because NN bound states typically form only at very strong NN interaction strengths~\cite{PhysRevLett.124.010404}.
+It is important to note that the formation of this bound state due to NN interaction depends on specific bonds between lattice sites, particularly where the hopping strength is minimal (see Fig.~\ref{fig:lattice_with_V}(a)); otherwise, it will not occur.
+Additionally, when $\phi_J \ne 0$, the bound state will not form for weak NN interaction (not shown), resulting in no localization phenomena in the dynamics except for $\phi_J=\pi$ due to the alteration of the strong and weak coupling between the bonds.

 We further quantify this phenomena by calculating two-particle quantum correlation defined as-